vnykmshr/geetanjali/docs/building-geetanjali.md

 - Citations matter; RAG naturally preserves source attribution
 - The corpus is small (701 verses); fine-tuning would likely overfit

+With this architecture in mind, let's look at where Geetanjali fits—and where it doesn't.

 ## When to Use Geetanjali

 **Good fit:**